atikahamin/PGMallAutomation/Readme.txt

 ================
 i) Generic_Resources
 - Where generic codes, main resource file and generic variables stored.
+- Generic_Keyword_Library.robot is the customized keyword created using javascript and can be use globally in the script.
 - resources.robot file is where all the files and libraries will be referred to.
 Check the settings section for all those files.

 ii) Test Data: